Emergent gravity in superplastic crystals: Elastic deformations and emergent gravity

 Here $\beta$ is the so - called Gruneisen parameter.
 Suppose that the model admits the topologically protected Fermi points.
 In their vicinities the emergent Weyl fermions appear (this is the case of the so - called Weyl semimetals).
 In the absence of multiple dislocations and disclinations the above mentioned modification of the hopping parameters results in the appearance of emergent gauge field and emergent teleparallel gravity.
 The emergent gauge field appears in the first approximation to the complete theory, while the emergent gravity appears in the next approximation.
 The emergent gravity is characterized by torsion while the emergent gauge field is characterized by its field strength.
 The presence of multiple dislocations and disclinations modifies the emergent gravity experienced by the fermions.
 Namely, it has been shown that the dislocations carry the emergent singular torsion flux and the emergent singular $U(1)$ flux.
 In the similar way one may demonstrate, that the disclinations carry the singularity of curvature. }

-{The especially interesting case is when the emergent torsion carried by the dislocations is much larger than the emergent torsion caused by the above mentioned modification of the hopping parameters.
-This occurs when the Gruneisen parameter $\beta$ is small $\beta \ll 1$ \footnote{Notice that in graphene, for example, $\beta \sim 2$.}.
+{The especially interesting case is when the Gruneisen parameter $\beta$ is small $\beta \ll 1$ \footnote{Notice that in graphene, for example, $\beta \sim 2$.}.
 In this situation we deal with the Weyl fermions that experience {\it the described above gravity with torsion}.
-In this case those elastic deformations, which are not caused by the appearance of the disclinations and the dislocations, do not require energy. {\it As a result, the low energy effective theory appears to be invariant under the diffeomorphisms.} This is the case of the superplastic crystal. }
+For the superplastic crystal those elastic deformations, which are not caused by the appearance of the disclinations and the dislocations, do not require energy. {\it As a result, the low energy effective theory appears to be invariant under the diffeomorphisms.} } {In the low energy effective theory the distance between the points is understood as the distance in the lattice units, while the coordinates of lattice sites are understood as parametrization.
+Modifying the distance between lattice sites we perform reparametrization.
+Distance between infinitely close points with coordinates $x$ and $x+dx$ in the effective theory is given by $|E_\mu^a dx^\mu|$.}

 Thus, we may suppose that the Standard Model with gravity appears as the low energy description of the superplastic crystal with the fermionic excitations inside it.
 The real gravity appears as the theory of the elastic vielbein.
 The presence of the dislocations results in torsion while the presence of disclinations results in curvature.
-Notice, that the mentioned here tight - binding model may be thought of as an effective model, while the true microscopic theory remains continuous.
-Below we will concentrate on the formalism that allows us to deal with such a microscopic theory.
+Notice, that the mentioned here tight - binding model may be thought of as an effective model, while the true microscopic theory remains continuous. {\bf The "real" coordinates $x^\mu$ now represent the parametrization of space, while the distance in effective theory is measured in cristallographic coordinates $X^a$.}

 In this pattern of space - time the time still remains distinguished from space.
 The curvature and the torsion do not have nontrivial time components.
 The description of the space - time gravity and the Standard Model fermions as an effective theory may be thought of as the theory written in the reference frame with $E^{D+1}_\mu = \delta^{D+1}_{\mu}\frac{1}{\Delta t}$.
 This is the theory with the partially fixed gauge.
 (The symmetry with respect to the space - time diffeomorphisms is reduced down to the diffeomorphisms of space.)